elm/elm-lang.org/src/guide/chapters/model-the-problem.md

 On each line, we see one evaluation step.
 When we call `sum` it transforms the list based on whether it is looking at a `Node` or an `Empty` value.

-### Additional Resources on Union Types

-Union types let us easily create all sorts of data structures, like [binary trees][binary].
+Making lists is just the start, union types let us easily create all sorts of data structures, like [binary trees][binary].

  [binary]: http://en.wikipedia.org/wiki/Binary_tree "Binary Trees"